newsboat/newsboat/doc/docker.md

 we're creating the container, and `make -j9` is the command we're running inside of it.

+Sharing files between host system and the container has a downside: the resulting binaries are shared, too.
+This can lead to linking errors and other strange behaviour.
+When you're switching from container to host, or vice versa, remove all binaries with this command:

+    $ make distclean

 That's all the basics that you'll need to e.g. build Newsboat in Docker, or to reproduce an issue with CI.
 If you want to dive deeper, take a look at files in docker/ directory.
 All of them have a short description of what they're for, how